olivertembodev/chrome-notion/README.md

 - Collapse button
 - Other icon for message (or maybe the same one)
 - get the uuid of the post (done)
+- get user data from notion (done)
 - show discussion on deleted block

+discussions
+id
+notionId // to which notion uuid is referring blockId // to which block of the content is referring
+// also show something to know when it's deleted

+comments
+id
+message
+date
+discussionId (FK)
+userId (FK)

+users
+id
+email
+firstName
+lastName